emrreabi1/Scoring-Returns-Bot/README.md

   <img src="assets/images/bot4.png" alt="Bot Preview 4" width="250"/>
   <img src="assets/images/bot5.png" alt="Bot Preview 5" width="250"/>
 </p>

+## Full Write-Up

+For a detailed explanation of the project, visit the full write-up at [my blog](https://bernking.xyz/2024/Scoring-Returns-Bot/).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.